Leotard: Men

 For competitions, male gymnasts wear two layers of clothing.
-The first, a singlet (or comp shirt, short for competition shirt), is a sleeveless garment like a leotard.
+The first, a singlet or "comp" shirt (short for competition), is a sleeveless garment like a leotard.
 For floor and vault, gymnasts wear a pair of very short shorts over the singlet.
 For their other events, they wear a pair of long pants attached to the bottom of their feet with stirrups.

 Unlike women's uniforms, which generally employ metallic or iridescent fabrics, men's uniforms are usually matte-colored and less ornate.
 Singlets usually employ one or more of the national team colors, but there are no restrictions on design.
 Shorts and pants are generally solid, typically white, blue, red, or black.

 History

 Olympic gymnastics team leotards have dramatically changed from their first memorable designs.
 Over time, the emphasis on what leotards are intended to do has changed.
 Originally, the intent was to cover as much of a woman's body as possible, while today, leotards must breathe, improve aerodynamics, and seamlessly re-shape as female athletes bend, twist, and contort their way through increasingly difficult routines.